Skip to main content

 COVID-19 Testing

-• PCR and antigen Covid-19 test kits are available through vending machines located throughout campus.
+• PCR and rapid antigen COVID-19 test kits are available using vending machines located throughout campus.

 • All vending machine locations can be found on the map by selecting "Locations," "Services" and clicking on "COVID Test Kits”.